DUKB — Duke Energy Corporation 5.625%

 4. Bad News, Challenges, or Points of Concern

-- Higher O&M Expenses: Increased operational and maintenance costs due to winter storms, although these are expected to normalize over the year.
+- Higher O&M Expenses: Increased operational and maintenance costs due to winter storm responses, although management expects flat O&M for the year.

-- Regulatory Risks: Ongoing rate cases in North Carolina and South Carolina could introduce uncertainties; management is open to settlements but confident in their case if litigated.
+- Regulatory Risks: Ongoing rate cases in North Carolina and South Carolina could present challenges; management is preparing for potential litigation but remains open to settlements.

 5. Notable Q&A Insights